arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/nwchem/README.md

 ### Validation

-Details of the validation for `Test Case 1`. test example (input file for nwchem) is downloaded from {NWChem github page}[https://raw.githubusercontent.com/nwchemgit/nwchem/master/QA/tests/h2o-bhlyp/h2o-bhlyp.nw]
+Details of the validation for `Test Case 1`. test example (input file for nwchem) is downloaded from [NWChem github page](https://raw.githubusercontent.com/nwchemgit/nwchem/master/QA/tests/h2o-bhlyp/h2o-bhlyp.nw)
 Refernce energy is obtained from NWChem output file in the Gitrepo.
 https://raw.githubusercontent.com/nwchemgit/nwchem/master/QA/tests/h2o-bhlyp/h2o-bhlyp.out
 used in the calculation =-76.421923745064